michaelsevilla/malacology-popper/paper/paper.md

 flexible storage system to address the diverse performance requirements of the application. -->

-![Ceph provides object, block, file and library client APIs; with Malacology we can implement 2 new services on Ceph: Zlog, Mantle.
-Malacology re-uses MON, OSD, and MDS subsystems.  \label{fig:overview} ](figures/overview.png)
+![A Ceph installation consists of a cluster running mostly storage daemons (OSDs) to ensure data durability, a few monitor daemons (MONs) to reach consensus of the cluster state and to ensure its consistent versioning, and a few metadata service daemons (MDSs) for scalable metadata service.
+Ceph's APIs include object, block, file abstractions.
+Malacology enables the programmability of these abstractions and services.
+To illustrate Malacology we implement two services on Ceph, Zlog and Mantle, by programming Ceph's durability, consistent versioning, consensus, and metadata subsystems. \label{fig:overview} ](figures/overview.png)

-For example, Ceph [@weil_ceph_2006] addresses _durability_ with its RADOS object store (e.g., replication, erasure coding, and data scrubbing), _consistent versioning_ by having daemons exchange "maps" of the cluster configuration, and _consensus_ by having monitor daemons (MONs) use PAXOS.
+For example, Ceph addresses _durability_ with its RADOS object store (e.g., replication, erasure coding, and data scrubbing), _consistent versioning_ by having daemons exchange "maps" of the cluster configuration, _consensus_ by having monitor daemons (MONs) use PAXOS, and _scalable metadata service_ by providing a metadata service.
 We contend that re-using and re-purposing these code-hardened subsystems is paramount to successfully adapting storage systems to new APIs and new storage devices without losing the benefits from years of code-hardening work.